-The Cyber Security Assessment and Evaluation Project ensures that cybersecurity technologies developed both inside and outside of the DHS S&T are assessed and evaluated prior to operational deployment within the Homeland Security Enterprise efforts.
+A critical element in the technology transition process is ensuring the technology is ready from a functionality, usability and security perspective.
+The Cyber Security Assessment and Evaluation Project ensures that cybersecurity technologies developed both inside and outside of the DHS S&T are assessed and evaluated prior to operational deployment within the Homeland Security Enterprise and also provides fora where emerging technologies are exposed to a broad range of end users and investors.

 This project impacts and influences the entire cybersecurity community, both within the federal government and in the private sector, in identifying and assessing cyber threats and vulnerabilities and assisting in the acquisition, evaluation and deployment of cybersecurity technologies.